Agios Pavlos Beach: A Secluded Cretan Coastal Paradise Beach

 Where to stay near Agios Pavlos Beach?

-Listed below are the best hotels to stay near Agios Pavlos Beach:
+Listed below are the best places to overnight near Agios Pavlos Beach:

 Where to eat near Agios Pavlos Beach?

-Listed below are the best restaurants near Agios Pavlos Beach:
+Listed below are the best places to eat near Agios Pavlos Beach:

 Is Agios Pavlos Beach worth visiting?